gabriel-paulos/gabriel-paulos.github.io/_posts/2025-01-18-Hallucinations.md

     <figcaption>Fig.4: The following comparison evaluates the  (source: <a href="https://arxiv.org/pdf/2405.05256"> (Kaul et al. 2024)) </a></figcaption>
 </figure>

 Future evaluations should look more in depth into creating subject-specific benchmarks in a similar vain to LongHalQA.
-However, there remains much room for exploration specifically in the creation of hallucination tasks that evaluate the reasoning ability of these models.
+However, there remains much room for exploration specifically in the creation of hallucination tasks that evaluate the reasoning ability of these models or in having a dialogue-level hallucination evaluation benchmark (https://aclanthology.org/2024.findings-emnlp.529.pdf).

 ## <a name="Mitigation">Current Hallucination Mitigation methods for VLMs?</a>